syncfusion-content/wpf-docs/wpf/Diagram/Serialization.md

 {% endhighlight %}
 {% endtabs %}

-Refer to the [Save and Load sample](https://www.syncfusion.com/downloads/support/directtrac/general/ze/Serialization_WPF-158395240) to depict all these supports.
+Refer to the [Save and Load sample](https://github.com/SyncfusionExamples/WPF-Diagram-Examples/tree/master/Samples/Serialization) to depict all these supports.

 ## How to load SfDiagram's old version in new version

 You can load any of the old version SfDiagram's stream in new version with the help of upgrade method.
-Refer to the following code sample.
+Refer to the following code example.

 {% tabs %}
 {% highlight C# %}